Main menu:

 When It Is Time To Go To The Hospital’s Emergency

-If the child needs their Reliever medicine quite often in a short period of time (more than two puffs in a three hour time span) and the Asthma attack has not come under control or the Reliever medicine has not helped improve the child’s breathing within ten minutes of their first use then
+If the child needs their Reliever medicine quite often in a short period of time (more than two puffs in a three hour time span) and the Asthma attack has not come under control or the Reliever medicine has not helped improve the child’s breathing within ten minutes of their first use then GO TO THE NEAREST EMERGECY!

 The child may use the Reliever medicine as much as needed on the way to the Hospital Emergency Department.